rwtechwiki/rwtechwiki.github.io/Lists/passages.md

 There are a total of ten passages that can be obtained.

 ### Survivor
-Rest 5 times at max Karma level. **This Passage must be completed for any other achievement progression to be made.**
+Rest 5 times at max Karma level. **This Passage must be completed for any other Passage progression to be made.**

 ### Wanderer
 Enter and rest in every region.